exponea/exponea-android-sdk/Documentation/segmentation.md

 parentDocSlug: android-sdk
 ---

-The [Real-Time Segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) feature personalizes the product search, category and pathway results in real-time based on customer demographic and behavioral data.
+The [Real-time segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) feature personalizes the product search, category and pathway results in real-time based on customer demographic and behavioral data.
 The feature combines Bloomreach Discovery’s extensive search algorithms and Bloomreach Engagement’s rich customer data to get the best of both worlds.

-Refer to the [Discovery Real-Time Segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) documentation for more details about this feature.
+Refer to the [Discovery real-time segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) documentation for more details about this feature.

 This page describes the integration steps required to retrieve any segmentation data changes assigned to the current customer.

-### Use Real-Time Segments
+### Use real-time segments

 To use real-time segments in your app, you must register one or more customized `SegmentationDataCallback` instances.